 As we said, some prefer proximity to anything else.
 So if your hotel is located at a central location for various kinds of activities, then you must be one lucky hotel.
 In this case, your location is actually one of your best assets.

 For Boutique Hotels that are located in a somewhat remote area, worry not for you can still sell your business.
 Tell them instead of nearby activities and locations that they could visit if they choose you.
 Putting up a map of your location will help them visualize.

 For Hotel Chains, if you are located in the city, probably you can do the same thing and tell them about some nearby activities going on.
 You can also include here your shuttle service schedule if you have one.

-Relating to above scenario, whether you are a Hotel Chain or a Boutique Hotel, listing down activities near you is also one way of selling your business.
+Relating to the above scenario, whether you are a Hotel Chain or a Boutique Hotel, listing down activities near you is also one way of selling your business.
 This could go from small ones, such as a food market, to big ones, such as festivals.
-You can include malls, restaurants, bars, parks and others as well.
+You can include malls, restaurants, bars, parks, and others as well.

 So, after selling your business, it’s now time to dig into your booking procedure.
 Aside from the visuals and the UI of your website, your booking process is actually where you should try to maximize user experience while minimizing your business’ booking system costs.

 There are two approaches for booking system procedures:

 This gives you the ultimate customization of how you want your booking process to be.
 And since this type of booking goes directly into your account, including user information, this type of system comes at a much higher cost.